rlporter24/Amplicon-dual-index-demux/README.md

 3. **Run the test analysis**
   To check that the set up was successful, run a quick analysis using provided test data.
 Start by running\
   `docker run -it rlporter24/dualindex-demux:1.0`\
   to open a container from the image rlporter24/dualindex-demux in an interactive mode (specified by the flags -it).
 If you built your own image, replace 'rlporter24/dualindex-demux' with the  '{name}:{version}' you provided for the build.
 In this mode, we can enter a series of commands, step by step within this container.
 All of the necessary input files are already included within the container, so no files need to be imported.
-To run the test, navigate to the 16S-demux-edits directory and check that 'Snakefile’ line 4 reads:\
+To run the test, run:\
-  `configfile: "config/test_config.yaml"`\
-  rather than:\
-  `configfile: "config/config.yaml"`\
-\
-Next, run:\
-  `snakemake --cores 1`\
+  `snakemake --cores 1 -s test_Snakefile`\
  (or replace 1 with the desired number of cores for this run)\.
 This should take under 5 minutes, and will run a test analysis using ‘config/test_fastq.txt’, ‘config/test_samplesheet.txt’ and test files included in /fastq_data/test/.
 The output files will be generated in the ‘workflow/test_out/’ directory.
 If the run is successful, the following outputs should be generated in ‘workflow/test_out/trimmed’:\
  <img src="https://github.com/rlporter24/Amplicon-dual-index-demux/blob/main/images/testSuccessOutputs.png?raw=true" alt="Alt Text" width="400" height="1000">\
+### ^ THIS WILL NEED TO BE UPDATED WITH NEW NAMES!\

   If these files are generated in ‘trimmed’, the run has been successful!
 To exit the container, simply type ‘exit’, or stay in the container to run the actual analysis.

 5. **Run the actual analysis**\